TeknooSoftware/states/docs/api/files/Proxy/TraitProxy.php.txt

                     } else {
                         //Else, throw an exception
                         throw new Exception\AvailableSeveralMethodImplementations(
-                            'Method "'.$methodName.'" has several implementation in different states' );
+                            'Method "'.$methodName.'" has several implementations in different states' );
                     }
                 }